On today’s date in 1254, Italian merchant Marco Polo, known for his far-reaching travels through Asia, was born in the Republic of Venice.

 The three-masted wooden clipper ship Marco Polo, which owes its name to Marco Polo – the man – was commemorated by Canada Post in March 1999.

-The ship, which launched in 1851 at Saint John, N.B., is depicted on a 46-cent multi-coloured stamp (Scott #1779) plus a souvenir sheet of two stamps (SC #1779a).
-Printed by Ashton-Potter on Tullis Russell paper using six-colour lithography, the stamp was designed by A. Lee Sackett based on a painting by J. Franklin Wright and has general tagging along each side.
+The ship, which launched in 1851 at Saint John, N.B., is depicted on a 46-cent multi-coloured stamp (Scott #1779) available as a 16-stamp pane plus a two-stamp souvenir sheet (SC #1779a) featuring a joint issue from Australia.
+Printed by Ashton-Potter on Tullis Russell paper using six-colour lithography, the Canadian stamp was designed by A. Lee Sackett based on a painting by J. Franklin Wright and has general tagging along each side.

 A SEA OF POSSIBILITIES